 Glutamine is the most abundant amino acidAmino acids are the tiny building blocks that make up proteins, which are essential for almost every process in your body.
-Think of them like Legos – different combinations of these small pieces can create all sorts of structures, from… Read More in your body, meaning it’s a crucial component of the proteinsImagine your body as a bustling construction site, where every structure is meticulously built and maintained.
+Think of them like Legos – different combinations of these small pieces can create all sorts of structures, from simple toys to complex buildings.
+Similarly, different combinations of amino… Read More in your body, meaning it’s a crucial component of the proteinsImagine your body as a bustling construction site, where every structure is meticulously built and maintained.
 Proteins are the versatile workers that make it all happen.
-They’re not just one thing but an entire workforce, each with a specialized role….
-Read More that make up your muscles, tissues, and organs.
+They’re not just one thing but an entire workforce, each with a specialized role.
+Some proteins build and repair tissues; others act as enzymes… Read More that make up your muscles, tissues, and organsIn the context of the body, an organ is a distinct part made up of different tissues (groups of similar cells working together) that are organized to perform one or more specific functions.
+Familiar examples of organs include the heart, which pumps blood; the lungs, which facilitate breathing; and the… Read More.
 But glutamine’s role goes beyond just being a building block.
-It’s also a versatile energy source for certain cellsCells are the basic building blocks of all living things.
-Think of them like tiny rooms that make up a much larger house—your body!
-Examples of cells: • Animal cells: These make up animals like you, cats, and birds. • Plant… Read More, especially those in your gut and immune systemYour immune system is like your body’s own personal security force, constantly on guard against invaders like germs (bacteria, viruses, etc.).
+It’s also a versatile energy source for certain cellsThe cell is the basic building block of the human body, a tiny, microscopic (too small to see without a magnifying tool like a microscope) unit that works together with billions of other cells to form every part of the body, from the skin to the heart.
+Each cell is… Read More, especially those in your gut and immune systemYour immune system is like your body’s own personal security force, constantly on guard against invaders like germs (bacteria, viruses, etc.).
 It’s a complex network of organs, cells, and proteins that work together to protect you from getting sick.
-But… Read More.
+But here’s the surprising thing: a healthy immune system can also… Read More.
 Additionally, it helps transport nitrogenNitrogen is an element that’s all around us!
 It makes up about 78% of the air we breathe.
-But more importantly, nitrogen is a crucial building block for many important molecules in your body. • Other Names: • You might… Read More throughout your body, an essential element for many biological processes.
+But more importantly, nitrogen is a crucial building block for many important molecules in your body. • Other Names: • You might see nitrogen represented by its chemical symbol, “N.” • Sometimes… Read More throughout your body, an essential element for many biological processes.

 Etymology and History